-Think about Steve Job’s personal brand.
-He exemplified simplicity by donning an understated but classic outfit consisting of a turtleneck, a pair of jeans, and New Balance sneakers.
+Think about Steve Jobs’s personal brand.
+He exemplified simplicity by donning an understated but classic outfit consisting of a turtleneck, jeans, and New Balance sneakers.
 In a way, the same simplified yet practical values were reflected by Apple.

-Perhaps you see a polished businessperson complete with a suit, tie, and a briefcase – their only goal is to be a leadership role model.
-Or maybe, you see a motherly figure – an empathetic caregiver that only wants the best for her family of clients.
-Similarly, some brands may identify better with a wolf – a mascot of playfulness, intelligence, but above all, devoted to family.
+Perhaps you see a polished businessperson complete with a suit, tie, and a briefcase — their only business objectives is to be a leadership role model.
+Or maybe, you see a motherly figure — an empathetic caregiver that only wants the best for her family of clients.
+Similarly, some brands may identify better with a wolf — a mascot of playfulness and intelligence devoted to family.

-As an added tip, put together a list of these values and earnestly contemplate whether your target audience will be able to relate to it.
-Not only is this an excellent trust-building tool, but a hard copy of the personality traits forms a concrete base that everyone can use as a reference point.
+As an added tip, put together a list of these values and earnestly contemplate whether your target audience will be able to relate to them.
+This is an excellent trust-building tool, and a hard copy of the personality traits forms a concrete base that everyone can use as a reference point.

-All in all, this persona helps define your brand and maintain focus in the long run.
-That said, anytime a new idea or suggestion pops up during a brainstorming session – first consider whether it will support the brand’s identity.
+Overall, this persona helps define your brand and maintain focus in the long run.
+Anytime new ideas or suggestions pop up during a brainstorming session, consider whether they will support the brand’s identity.

 2. Re-Invent Your Business

 Any good company takes time to grow, and disproportionately high initial expenditure is not unheard of.
-In fact, striking gold too soon may lead to problems, such as lack of inventory or staff, which translates to sales loss.
+Striking gold too soon may lead to problems, such as a lack of inventory or staff, resulting in sales loss.

-At the same time, a successful entrepreneur should have the intuition to know when things are going downhill.
-As a rule of thumb, if you feel your passion is diminishing – this is possibly a sign to start over.
+At the same time, a successful entrepreneur should have the intuition to know when things are going downhill and explore innovative ways.
+As a rule of thumb, if you feel your passion is diminishing — this is possibly a sign to start over.
 In other words, you may have to re-create and re-invent each aspect to bring your brand to life.